peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public static readonly PeterO.Cbor.CBOREncodeOptions Default;

 Default options for CBOR objects.
 Disallow duplicate keys, and always encode strings using definite-length encoding.
-These are recommended settings for the options that may be adopted by certain CBORObject methods in the next major version.

 <a id="DefaultCtap2Canonical"></a>
 ### DefaultCtap2Canonical

     public static readonly PeterO.Cbor.CBOREncodeOptions DefaultCtap2Canonical;

-Not documented yet.
+Default options for CBOR objects serialized using the CTAP2 canonicalization (used in Web Authentication, among other specifications).
+Disallow duplicate keys, and always encode strings using definite-length encoding.

 <a id="AllowDuplicateKeys"></a>
 ### AllowDuplicateKeys